giupo/uploadr.py/README.rst

 	uploadr.failed_uploads.log
 	uploadr.ignored_files.log

 This is for debugging purposes and to make sure none of your important files were ignored or failed to upload for some reason.
+Feel free to remove them.

 Future work